Estimating the Mixing Time of Ergodic Markov Chains: Notation and definitions

-\paragraph{Ergodicity}
+\paragraph{Ergodicity.}

-The Markov chain $(\mc,\bmu)$ is {\em ergodic} if $\mc^k > 0$ (entry-wise positive) for some $k\ge1$; i.e., $\mc$ is a \emph{primitive} matrix.
+The Markov chain $(\mc,\bmu)$ is {\em ergodic} if $\mc^k > 0$ (entry-wise positive) for some $k\ge1$.
 If $\mc$ is ergodic, it has a unique stationary distribution $\bpi$ and moreover $\pimin>0$, where $\pimin = \min_{i\in[d]}\pi_i$ is called the \emph{minimum stationary probability}.
 We henceforth only consider ergodic chains.